-After years and decades of evolution tattoos and tattooing has become a part of the daily dosage of people’s lives.
+After years and decades of evolution, tattoos and tattooing have become a part of the daily dosage of people’s lives.
 Now let’s move on to the topic which we were required to discuss.

 In the recent few years, Hand poke tattoos or “Stick and Poke” tattoos are gaining the popularity which it deserved all this time.
-Simplistic symbolic designs and graphical contents can be imprinted on your skin beautifully by simply taking a sticking needle, pigment ink, and poking them on.
+Simplistic symbolic designs and graphical contents can be imprinted on your skin beautifully by simply taking a sticking needle, pigment ink and poking them on.
 This is one of the simplest and probably the most intimate methods.
 It is one of the oldest tattooing techniques in the world.
-A Guide to Difference between Hand Poke Tattoo and Machine Tattoo

-Stick and Poke method requires precision and patience as it is a time-consuming method.
+The stick and Poke method requires precision and patience, as it is a time-consuming method.
 Thus it is preferred only with designs of minimal linings or simplistic shade elevation.

 Step-By-Step, “Stick and Poke”